 Alternative Payments is a global financial services organization and licensed e-money issuer authorized to carry out payment service activities.
 The company is headquartered in Vilnius, Lithuania and operates globally including the European Union, Canada, Latin America, Asia-Pacific and the United States.
 We have been in business since 1999.

 You can check our rates here.
 We have no monthly fees, no hidden fees, with a 10% reserve.
-Funds are settled every two weeks, however more frequent settlements can be provided if the situation requires it.
+Funds are settled every 10 business days, however more frequent settlements can be provided if the situation requires it.

 Yes, we do.
 Alternative Payments’ Agent2k Sales Program was designed to provide Independent Sales Organizations/Agents (ISOs) the ability to refer merchants to Alternative Payments and receive commissions on the volumes the merchants generate from sales using alternative payment options.